kailisaffran/Statistics_Portfolio/README.md

 # Statistics_Portfolio
-This reflects my ability to do all of the things required by the learning outcomes in St. John Fisher's Statistics program.

 - Goal 2: Data Science
   + Outcome 2.1: Develop fluency in one statistical programming language and gain familiarity with a second language
   + Outcome 2.2: Translate a data analytic problem into a set of computational steps, and show how they work in real data